quintusdias/glymur/docs/source/detailed_installation.rst

 The default glymur installation process relies upon OpenJPEG being properly installed on your system as a shared library.
-If you have OpenJPEG installed through your system’s package manager on linux or if you use MacPorts on the mac, you are probably already set to go.
+If you have OpenJPEG installed through your system’s package manager on linux, Cygwin, or if you use MacPorts on the mac, you are probably already set to go.
 But if you have OpenJPEG installed into a non-standard place or if you use windows, then read on.